 You can certainly bring your family for a Rocky Mountain vacation.
-There are Jeep Rentals from Rocky Mountain Jeep Rentals, Horseback riding, River rafting, Zip lines, and Mountain bike trails, motorcycles for rent, and, God forbid, ATVs, available for rent locally.
+There are Jeep Rentals from Rocky Mountain Jeep Rentals, Horseback riding, River rafting, Zip lines, and Mountain bike rentals and trails.
 Also, hiking, river and lake fishing, and epic vistas.
-Plus, down the in the San Luis Valley is the La Veta Pass Excursion train and Joyful Journey Hot Springs.
-The La Veta Pass route is the highest Train Pass in the USA.

 Q: HOW SHOULD I SET UP MY MOTORCYCLE?

 Well, there are quite a few rocks, they are called the Rocky Mountains for a reason.